Northeast Regional Library

 Some Saturday and evening work will be required.

-The part-time worker works under the supervision of the Corinth Librarian and Assistant Librarian.
+The part-time worker works under the supervision of the Iuka Librarian and Assistant Librarian.
 The work requires computer skills and the ability to deal with the public with tact, courtesy, and cheerfulness.

 ROUTINE SCHEDULE